Yggdrasil128/RocketLeague-MapManager/README.md

 ## How it works
 In order to function, the app must be aware of the location of the steamapps folder on your computer, where Rocket League is installed.
+If you have Rocket League installed in `C:\Program Files (x86)\Steam\steamapps` the app will detect that automatically during setup.
-Once that is configured, the app will automatically scan your Steam workshop folder for any custom maps you have downloaded, and fetch the latest information about those maps from their respective workshop pages.
+Once the steamapps folder is configured, the app will scan your Steam workshop folder for any custom maps you have downloaded, and fetch the latest information about those maps from their respective workshop pages.
 This is called Map Discovery and can take a few minutes if it runs for the first time, depending on the number of maps you have downloaded.

 From that point on, everything should be fairly self-explanatory.

 When you click on the 'Load map' button in the web interface, the app simply copies the .udk file from the workshop folder to the .upk file in CookedPCConsole\\mods and overwrites it if necessary.

-## How to use
+## How to install
 1. Make sure you have Java 8 installed.
 If not, you can download it [here](https://www.java.com/de/download/).
 2. Go to the [Releases page](https://github.com/Yggdrasil128/RocketLeague-MapManager/releases) and download the .jar file of the latest release.
 3. Launch the .jar file.
 A browser tab will open.
-4. If you have Rocket League installed in `C:\Program Files (x86)\Steam\steamapps` you can skip this step.
-Otherwise, go to the Configuration tab, click on 'Choose steamapps folder', and enter the path to the steamapps folder where Rocket League is installed.
+4. Follow the setup instructions.
-5. Wait until Map Discovery has finished.
+5. Wait until installation and Map Discovery have finished.
 6. Enjoy!

+The app installs itself into the 'RL-MapManager' folder in your user directory.

-If you have encountered any errors or have any suggestions, feel free to open an issue on this repository.
+If you encounter any errors or have any suggestions, feel free to open an issue on this repository.